mitalrs/BackEnd-Lecture/GIthub/README.md

   *iii feature: A feature branch is a temporary branch used for development or testing purposes.*
   *iv bug: branches for bug fixes that are going into a planned upcoming release should be in feature branches.*

+2. To merge branches locally, use git checkout to switch to the branch you want to merge into.
+This branch is typically the main branch.
+Next, use git merge and specify the name of the other branch to bring into this branch.
+   > git merge "branch_name"
+   - after the marging need commit
+   > git commit

+- gitHub
+- gitLab
+- bitbucket